nus-cs2103-AY2324S1/ip/docs/README.md

 ```
 ### `find` - Listing task by keyword

-EchoBot will display the matching task from your task list.
+echobot.main.EchoBot will display the matching task from your task list.

 Format: `find KEYWORD`
 - The search is case-insensitive. e.g. meeting will match Meeting